 The Melbourne Interdisciplinary Research Institutes' planning, reporting and review framework has been developed to provide a foundation and agreed approach to the annual Institute planning, reporting and review cycle.
 The University will be undertaking 'consolidation phase' reviews of individual Institutes, commencing Q4, 2018.

-The first of these reviews will be of the Melbourne Sustainable Society Institute in November 2018 followed by the Melbourne Energy Institute in early 2019.
+The review of the Melbourne Social Equity Institute is scheduled in October 2019.
 Terms of Reference for these Consolidation Phase reviews have been agreed.
-The outcome of the review will be reported to the Deputy Vice-Chancellor Research and University Executive.
+The Melbourne Sustainable Society Institute was reviewed in November 2018 and the Melbourne Energy Institute in May 2019.
+Review outcomes will be reported to the Deputy Vice-Chancellor Research and University Executive.

 You are invited to complete an on-line survey to provide feedback for the reviews The survey link included below will be updated for each Institute.
 Responses will be reported anonymously to the Institutes and will form part of the information package provided to the review panel.